justin-marian/min-risc-v/README.md

 ### Opeartions EX

 - Perform arithmetic, logic, or shift operation using the ALU, providing computation for instruction execution.
 - Calculate branch target addresses, it decides to take a branch based on control instructions, managing instruction flow.
+Determines branch targets, controls branching.
 - Forward data if necessary to resolve hazards, ensuring smooth execution without stalls.
 - Prepare data for the next stage based on the operation type, facilitating efficient execution and data flow.